Jordan Magnuson

-Jordan Magnuson (born 1984 in Tunisia) is an American independent game designer known for his minimalistic games, his games about travel, and for creating the indie game-focused website and community TIGSource.
+Jordan Magnuson (born 1984) is an American independent game designer known for his minimalistic games, his games about travel, and for creating the indie game-focused website and community TIGSource.
 Among his games are Loneliness (2012), Freedom Bridge, and The Gametrekking Omnibus.
 Magnuson is also the founder of the game blog NecessaryGames.com.

+Jordan published an open access book in 2023 about video games and poetry, called Game Poems.